Making a Privacy Act (PA) Request

 How can I request access to USFF records about myself?

-To request access to information about yourself contained in a USFF Privacy Act system of records, write USFF at the following address:
+To request access to information about yourself contained in a USFFC Privacy Act system of records, write USFFC at the following address:

 1562 Mitscher Avenue, Suite 250